 The developer noted this measure is used in a federal reporting program but disparities data is not available to analyze and report.
 The developer provided evidence from the literature noting evidence of disparities in the incidence, prevalence, assessment and treatment of diabetic retinopathy but noted they are unaware of studies identifying disparities in examined disparities in the communication between specialists and clinicians managing the ongoing care of patients with diabetes.

-- Is there a gap in care that warrants a national performance measure? - If no disparities information is provided, are you aware of evidence that disparities exist in this area of healthcare?
+- Is there a gap in care that warrants a national performance measure? - Are you aware of evidence that disparities exist in this area of healthcare?